Jelors/jv-fruit-shop/README.md

         ReportGenerator reportGenerator = new ReportGeneratorImpl();
         String resultingReport = reportGenerator.getReport();

         // 6.
-Write the received report into the destination workWithFile FileWriter fileWriter = new FileWriterImpl();
+Write the received report into the destination file FileWriter fileWriter = new FileWriterImpl();
         fileWriter.write(resultingReport, "finalReport.csv");
     }